genedelisa/vscode-cppprojects/README.md

 ## What's this?

-This is a Visual Studio Code multi-root workspace containing separate small C++ projects.

-Running Node/JavaScript in vscode?
+Running NodeJS/{Java,Type}Script in vscode?
 Easy.
 C++?
 Not so much.

+This is a Visual Studio Code multi-root workspace containing separate small C++ projects. helloworld and helloworld2 have the same contents.
+I wanted to see if the tasks would work for each project.
+Yes!
+The task picker will tell you which project your are currently in.

 You **should** be able to simply copy the helloworld project, add the copy to the workspace, then replace the code with your own.